-Description of Construction Activity: Phases of this project include mobilization, clearing and grubbing, building and pavement demolition, installation of BMPs, installation of erosion control devices, mass grading, utility installation, paving operations and final site stabilization.
-Once completed, the site will be used to build residential homes.
+Description of Construction Activity: Phases of this project will include mobilization, clearing and grubbing, installation of erosion control devices, mass grading, utility installation, paving operations and final site stabilization.
+Once completed, the site will be used as a multi-family and single-family residential subdivision.
+General drainage patterns will be maintained.
+Stormwater draining north will be collected in a storm sewer and discharged into the existing storm sewer along MO Route 150.
+Stormwater runoff draining south will be collected in a storm sewer and discharged into a proposed detention basin in the southeast corner of the site.